-There are multiple new materials to be implemented on the modified design.
-Hollow aluminum tubes will be used to replace the solid aluminum bar of the current corner towers.
-Quick adjustment shaft collars will also be implemented on the corner towers to allow for easy height adjustment of corner towers.
-Metal bars will be attached to the bottom of the base plate to help prevent flexion during testing.
-Handles will be attached to the side of the base plate to allow for more efficient transportation and maneuverability.
-Vacuum cups will also be attached to the bottom of the bottom of the base plate to allow for a more stable device.
+There are multiple new materials that were implemented on the modified design.
+Hollow aluminum tubes were used to replace the solid aluminum bar of the current corner towers.
+Quick adjustment shaft collars were also be welded on the corner towers to allow for easy height adjustment of corner towers.
+Handles were attached to the side of the base plate to allow for more efficient transportation and maneuverability, and industrial vacuum cups were fixed to the bottom of the base plate to allow for a more stable device.
 A detailed list of the materials used for this project and their cost can be found in the Appendix, section C- Current Semester's Materials List.